Vue Native WebSocket is a WebSocket library that integrates neatly into a VueJS application, without needing to manage the entire connection by hand.

 But the thing is, how do we integrate Websockets into our VueJS application on the frontend?
 Well, fortunately, it’s not too difficult thanks to the Vue Native Websockets library, available at https://github.com/nathantsoi/vue-native-websocket.

-To illustrate it, we are going to start with a small example, similar to the one we saw in the post about Websockets.
-In the next post we will go further and integrate it with the rest of the API.
-But for now, let’s start with the basics.
-So let’s get to work!
+To illustrate it, we are going to start with a small example.
+First we will make the communication work and, from there, we can integrate it with the rest of our API.
+So let us get to work.

 The code on the ESP8266 is basically the same as we saw in the post about AsyncWebSockets, which we remember we have separated into files by functionality so that the code is more organized and reusable.